mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Changelog
 =========

+:2022-11-10: Defined a ``CreateEncryptedCollection`` helper for creating new
+             encryption keys automatically for the queryable encrypted fields in a new collection.
 :2022-11-07: Reformat changelog.
 :2022-11-04: Permit global cache for Azure credentials.
 :2022-10-26: Do not connect to ``mongocryptd`` if shared library is loaded.